thetatoken/theta-mainnet-integration-guide/docs/api.md

 **Example**

-In this example, we queried the block at height 3.
+In this example, we query the block at height 3.
 The result is similar to the result of the GetBlock API.

 ```
 // Request